jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-20.md

 ---
-title: "The Visible World"
+title: "The Sun and Fixed Stars"
-heading: Articles 20-2
+heading: Articles 20-23
-weight: 12
+weight: 18
-description: "The duration alone of our life is sufficient to demonstrate the existence of God"
+description: "The fixed stars should be supposed to be as far as possible from Saturn"
 writer:
   name: Rene Descartes
   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes